moset751/First-Assignment/README.md

 3) make a repository in the GitHub organization (name it whatever you want!)

-(optional)
+4) find a piece of design or anything visual really that you like. doesn't matter what! could be a picture of a picture of a rock with a drawing of a rock on it.
+BRING THE URL TO CLASS.

+(optional, but do it...)
-4) upload your website code to the repository you make.
+5) upload your website code to the repository you make.

 These are all new skills.
 Try and Google around if you get stuck, or e-mail me!